WILLIAMSTOWN -- Two young women stand close together. They are bare to the shoulder, and they touch at the shoulders. They stand in each other's arms.

 She was 25 when she died, Muholi said.

 With Sigasa's photograph, Muholi began a photographic archive of the lives of lesbians and transgendered people around her.
-The series is now in its eighth year, she said.

 Many of these women have suffered hate crimes.